RetroReversing/retroReversing/categories/misc/Conferences.md

 ## GDC 2005
 GDC 2005 was the first to be hosted in San Francisco and brought in  a record 12,000 attendees [^2].

 ---
+# SIGGRAPH
+SIGGRAPH stands for "Special Interest Group on Computer Graphics and Interactive Techniques."
+It is an annual conference and organization that focuses on computer graphics, interactive technology, and various related fields.
+SIGGRAPH is highly regarded in the computer graphics and interactive technology industry and is known for its conferences and publications.

+SIGGRAPH is an interdisciplinary platform that covers a wide range of topics, including computer graphics, visual effects, gaming, virtual reality, computer-aided design, art, and more.

+The conference features technical paper presentations where researchers and experts share their latest findings and innovations in the field.
+SIGGRAPH publishes research papers, proceedings, and a variety of resources that contribute to the advancement of computer graphics and interactive techniques.

+The SIGGRAPH conference has a long history, dating back to the 1970s, and it continues to be a vital forum for sharing knowledge, showcasing innovations, and connecting professionals in the field of computer graphics and interactive technology.

+They are not always related to game development but many real time rendering techniques used in modern games were first presented at SIGGRAPH.

+---
 # References